sagemath/trac_to_gh/Issue 7765.md

 # Issue 7765: In sage-4.3, the command "sage -bdist" is broken on OS X

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7765

 Original creator: was